siddhesh1770/iconnect-mern-test/README.md

 # iconnect-mern-test
-This is Test Task Repo, created only as part of selection process at iConnect Info Solutions
+This is Test Task Repo, created only for as part of selection process at iConnect Info Solutions.

 ### API Schema